 Castle Howard is a beautiful stately home on the outskirts of York.
 The house is open daily to the public and makes for a lovely day out for all the family.
 From the stunning interior of the house to the 1,000 acres of woodland, there’s something for everyone to discover here.
 The estate plays host to many events all year round; such as local markets and proms in the park, and the Christmas decorations are a must see!

 Check out the ancient city of York, or the renowned nightlife of Newcastle for a proper North Eastern experience!
 This area of the country enjoys unique museums and plenty of traditional things to do and see.
-Read on for the best!
+Read on for the best things to do in North East England!

 63. Walk the historic city walls in York